Verdi

 whose excellent Sparafucile energized this past November's performance of

-Confutatis maledictis in the Dies Irae.
-Cokorinos continued to impress
+maledictis in the Dies Irae.
+Cokorinos continued to impress throughout the

 Tenor Michael Hayes had a rather thrilling tenor sound that rang out over the